-Selling, general and administrative expense increased by approximately \$1.6 million, or 27%, between the second quarter of fiscal 1995 and the fiscal 1996 second quarter, and increased \$3.2 million, or 27%, between the two six-month fiscal periods.
+Selling, general and administrative expense increased by approximately \$1.7 million, or 27%, between the third quarter of fiscal 1995 and the fiscal 1996 third quarter, and increased \$5.0 million, or 27%, between the two nine-month fiscal periods.
 This increase was primarily due to expansion of the Company's sales force, the addition of field application engineers to provide enhanced customer assistance, and higher sales commissions associated with the higher revenue levels.
-Selling, general and administrative expense as a percentage of revenue decreased slightly from approximately 17.5% in the fiscal 1995 periods to just over 16% in the fiscal 1996 periods.
+Selling, general and administrative expense as a percentage of revenue decreased slightly from approximately 17.5% in the three month and nine month fiscal 1995 periods to just under 16% for each of the comparable fiscal 1996 periods.